Gerd Schwandner: Politics

 At first Schwandner was a member of the liberal FDP.
 He left the party to join the Greens in the 1980s.
-In 1984 he became member of the Landtag of Baden-Würrtemberg.
+In 1984 he became member of the Landtag of Baden-Württemberg.
 Eventually Schwandner was appointed deputy leader of his political group in parliament, serving for six years in this office.
 After he was reelected in 1988, he moved to the city of Bremen in 1992, where he became council of state.
 He left the Greens in 2005.

 Mayor of Oldenburg

 During the 2006 lord mayor elections in Oldenburg, Schwandner, now independent, was candidate of the center-right CDU.
 He won the election, defeating incumbent mayor Dietmar Schütz (SPD).
 Schwandner was mayor of Oldenburg until 2014.